 What is genital herpes?

 Genital herpes is caused by herpes simplex virus (HSV), a common virus which, in most cases, causes very mild symptoms or none at all.
 In symptomatic herpes there are painful red spots mainly in the genital area.
-These spots change to fluid-filled sores that blister, ulcerate and heal in about 10 days.
+These spots change to fluid-filled sores that blister, ulcerate and heal in about 10 days naturally or much faster when using the best natural remedies for cold sores.
 There may be associated symptoms, such as painful urination.
 Genital herpes is transmitted by having sexual contact (vaginal, oral or anal sex) with someone who carries HSV.

 Clearing up confusion

 Even when the symptoms of genital herpes are more severe, they are simple to treat and can usually be very well controlled.
 Most people’s perceptions of the herpes virus are based on the wide range of myths about it, rather than the facts.
 As a result, being diagnosed with genital herpes can often be both confusing and confronting.

 This article aims to clear up any confusion, and to help those who have genital herpes to take positive steps to get their lives back to normal.